Tags

 , ,

-Candice Bergen has always had a relevance in my “American life.”
+Bergen has always had a relevance in my “American life.”
 In December 1988, shortly after she showed up as Murphy Brown on primetime TV, I took up permanent residence in the USA.
 And for the next decade, I liked knowing I could find her if I needed her on a Thursday night at nine o’clock.

 It doesn’t help matters when prime-time TV has Murphy Brown, a character who supposedly epitomizes today’s intelligent, highly paid professional woman, mocking the importance of fathers by bearing a child alone and calling it just another lifestyle choice.

-Chiding Murphy Brown, a make-believe divorced news anchor in her 40s for her decision to have a child outside of marriage, tese words would come to define Dan Quayle nearly as much as his ability to spell “potato.”
+Chiding Murphy Brown, a make-believe divorced news anchor in her 40s for her decision to have a child outside of marriage, these words would come to define Dan Quayle nearly as much as his ability to spell “potato.”
 The White House explained that his remarks were intended to “stir a debate” over “family values” and Hollywood’s treatment of them.
 Mission accomplished.
 The nation lost its mind.
 The media salivated.
 And then the nation moved on to something else, like Murphy’s latest hairdo, meanwhile the issue of policies that might have something to do with the percentage of absent fathers went undiscussed.

 When the Murphy Brown show ended in 1998, Murphy had a son, and I had a brand new baby girl.
 Smitten, my baby made me feel like a natural woman too, but she also intimidated me like no other force in my life – six pounds of pure hope in my arms.
 An “older” first-time mother, I often wondered if I was up to the task of motherhood.
 I know now that I was.
 I am.